aaronblondeau/hasura_starters/node/README.md

 For development you can copy .env.example to .env.

-This project runs postgres, hasura, and redis in docker containers.
+This project runs postgres, hasura, supertokens, and redis in docker containers.
 The commands below include "--rm" so that they are easy to re-run.
 If you have problems with the container, remove the "--rm" so that you can use these commands to troubleshoot:

 ```
 docker ps -a